Things To Do In Reykjavík In June

 Viking Festival

-Much is made of the first settlers of Iceland being marauding bloodthirsty Danes, and if that's your kind of thing then you'll love the Viking Festival which runs from the 13th to the 18th of June in Hafnarfjörður.
-(Technically that's the next town over from Reykjavík, but it's easy to get there on one of the city's Straeto public buses.)
+Iceland’s Viking heritage is deeply rooted in Norse settlement, and if you’re fascinated by early Icelandic history, you’ll love the Viking Festival, which runs from mid-June in Hafnarfjörður.
+(Technically, that's the next town over from Reykjavík, but it's easy to get there on one of the city's Strætó public buses.)

 Viking mythology will be celebrated and lifestyles recreated by local historical enactment groups, with markets, food, storytelling and full-on battles in the town's Víðistaðatún Park.